genterist/openMRS-Security/1-OWASP-Assesment/report.md

 2. Password: `Nurse123`

 ### * Test steps
-1. Start local openMRS and log in with the username and account
+1. Start local openMRS and log in with the username and password
-2. Click all links on the webpage and see the urls
+2. Click all links on the web page and see the URLs

 ### * Expected results
-1. No session infomation will be exposed in the urls
+1. No session information will be exposed in the URLs

 ### * Actual results
-No session infomation exposed
+No session information exposed

 ### Test status : [ pass ]